PavPavv/MyJSCheatsheet/interview_EN/js_interview_basics.md

 //     skills: ['JavaScript', 'React', 'Node']
 // }
 ```

 For a variety of reasons, not the least of which is terminology precedent, "inheritance" (and "prototypal inheritance") and all the other OO terms just do not make sense when considering how JavaScript actually works (not just applied to our forced mental models).

-Instead, "delegation" is a more appropriate term, because these relationships are not copies but delegation links.
+Instead, "delegation" is a more appropriate term, because these relationships are not copies but **delegation links**.

 ## 13. What is DOM?

 **Document Object Model**, or **DOM** for short, represents all page content as objects that can be modified.
 The document object is the main “entry point” to the page.
 We can change or create anything on the page using it.

 According to the Document Object Model (DOM), every HTML tag is an object.
 Nested tags are “children” of the enclosing one.
 The text inside a tag is an object as well.
 All these objects are accessible using JavaScript, and we can use them to modify the page.